pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

 -   write an finite automata that accepts this language

-### Functional Programming & Scheme
+### Functional Programming & Scheme {#functional-programming-scheme}

--   shallow and deep recursion on lists\
+-   shallow and deep recursion on lists
 -   accumulator recursion and tail recursion
 -   lambda and closures
 -   functions that take functions as arguments